Exponential ergodicity of stochastic heat equations with H\"older coefficients: Verification of the Lyapunov condition

 For the first term, we use $|S(t)x|\leq e^{-\lambda_1 t}|x|$.
-For the remaining three terms in the second line, we use the boundedness of $b$, $F$ and $\sigma$, boundedness of the semigroup $S(t)$, as well as estimate \eqref{05.1} or \eqref{burgersusefulestimate}, to deduce that they are all bounded in expectation uniformly for alll $t\in[0,T_0]$.
-This verifies the claimed Lyapunov condition \eqref{lyapunov1}. \end{proof}
+For the remaining three terms in the second line, we use the boundedness of $b$, $F$ and $\sigma$, boundedness of the semigroup $S(t)$, as well as estimate \eqref{05.1} or \eqref{burgersusefulestimate}, to deduce that they are all bounded in expectation uniformly for all $t\in[0,T_0]$.
+Therefore taking expectation on both sides, we have where $C_V>0$ is the almost sure upper bound for $\int_0^{t_0} S(t-s)b(X_s)ds+\int_0^{t_0} (-A)^{\vartheta}S(t-s)F(X_s)ds$, since the stochastic integral has zero expectation.
+This verifies the claimed Lyapunov condition \eqref{lyapunov1} by giving the value of $c=1-e^{-\lambda_1 t_0}$ and $C_V>0$. \end{proof}